 Pediatric Obesity: Roy Kim, MD, ABOM diplomate

-The majority of exposure to pediatric obesity medicine will be in the Be Well Kids Clinic, within pediatric endocrinology at the Cleveland Clinic Children’s Hospital, located at the main campus.
+The majority of exposure to pediatric obesity medicine will be in the Be Well Kids Clinic, within pediatric endocrinology at the Cleveland Clinic Children’s Hospital, located at the Main Campus.
 This is a longitudinal rotation in an interdisciplinary clinic, which sees young patients between the years of 2 and 17 and focuses on the management of children with obesity, utilizing monotherapy and combination therapy with lifestyle-based therapies and obesity pharmacotherapy.
-In addition to the management of general obesity, the fellow will become familiar with neuroendocrine diseases associated with weight gain, including but not limited to hypothalamic injury and pituitary problems, monogenetic and syndromic obesity, and become familiar with diabetes and the obesity-centric approach for its treatment.
+In addition to the management of general pediatric obesity, the fellow will become familiar with neuroendocrine diseases associated with weight gain (including hypothalamic injury and pituitary disorders), monogenetic and syndromic obesity, and an obesity-centric approach to diabetes.

 Sleep Medicine: Jessica Vensel Rundo, MD MSc

-The sleep medicine rotation will take place in the sleep medicine clinics and laboratory at the main campus.
-The sleep medicine clinic is an outpatient experience which will expose the fellow to new and established patients with a variety of sleep disorders, most frequently sleep related breathing disorders (i.e. obstructive sleep apnea), insomnia, central hypersomnias, parasomnias and sleep related movement disorders (i.e. restless legs syndrome) are seen.
+The sleep medicine rotation will take place in the sleep medicine clinics and laboratory at the Main Campus.
+The sleep medicine clinic is an outpatient experience which will expose the fellow to new and established patients with a variety of sleep disorders, most frequently, sleep related breathing disorders (i.e. obstructive sleep apnea), insomnia, central hypersomnias, parasomnias, and sleep related movement disorders (i.e. restless legs syndrome).

 The Lifestyle medicine elective is a rotation at the Wellness Institute.
 This is a longitudinal rotation in an interdisciplinary clinic, which will occur throughout the academic year, where the obesity medicine fellow will be exposed to the practice of an interdisciplinary lifestyle medicine team consisting of a physician, professional chef, registered dietitian, behavioral health specialist and yoga therapist.
 The fellow will be exposed to lifestyle medicine and its related programs, which focus on stress management, physical activity, nutrition, and psychology.
 Several teaching methods are utilized for subgroups of patients, including shared medical appointments, culinary medicine (with cooking classes in a test kitchen) and health coaching.